johnkerl/miller/docs/src/manpage.md

                                 for input).
        --right                  Right-justifies all fields for PPRINT output.

+PROFILING FLAGS
+       These are flags for profiling Miller performance.
+       --cpuprofile {CPU-profile file name}
+                                Create a CPU-profile file for performance analysis.
+                                Instructions will be printed to stderr.
+This flag must be the very first thing after 'mlr' on the command line.
+       --time                   Print elapsed execution time in seconds to stderr at the end of the execution of the program.
+       --traceprofile           Create a trace-profile file for performance analysis.
+                                Instructions will be printed to stderr.
+This flag must be the very first thing after 'mlr' on the command line.

 SEPARATOR FLAGS
        See the Separators doc page for more about record separators, field separators, and pair separators.
 Also see the File formats doc page, or